mox17/visual-reqm2-js/README.md

 Similarly an explicitly selected node and aso be de-selected from the right-click menu.
 It is not possible to delselect nodes that were matched with anything but a specific `<id>$`.

+**Note**: the Visual ReqM2 specific right-click menu only works i svg mode.

-### Excluding nodes
+## Excluding nodes
+The "Excluded \<id>s" text box contains full \<id>s if nodes that are excluded, one per line.

+An excluded node if not shown, and the the node itself and anything beyond it is not reachable from selected nodes.
+A right-click on a node opens a menu with the option to exclude the node.

+To un-exclude the node it is necessary to delete the relevant entry in the "Excluded \<id>s" box.

+## Copy \<id> or other text from nodes to clipboard
+A click on a node puts the \<id> on the clipboard.

+Since the pan-zoom functionality uses mouse-drag, selection of text in nodes requires that either Alt or Ctrl is pressed down when selecting text.

+This is only possible when svg format is in use.

+## Update and auto-update
+When loading an `.oreqm` file with less that 500 nodes, the full graph will be shown automatically.
+For larger graphs the 'auto-opdate' option if turned off, and clicking the "Update graph" button is necessary.

+The underlying graph generation tool, "Graphviz/viz.js" is limited in how big graphs it can render, and processing time also grows with graph size.

+While the graph is beingn calculated a "WORKING" status is shown in the options bar.
+This happens in a worker thread, so selection criteria can be updated while this is going on.

+It is possible to enable "auto-update" regardless of the size of the graph, but responsiveness may slow.

+## Comparing oreqm files
+A reference `.oreqm` file can be loaded.
+This is expected to be a file older than the main one, in terms of what is categorized as new vs. removed.

+Nodes which are new, changed or removed are shown with an outline around them in gree, orange or red.

+It is possible to select these nodes with regex expressions.
+A hidden prefix is added as described above.

 # Output
-The app can generate output in `.svg`, `.png` and plain `.dot` format.
+The default output format is `.svg`.
+Output can also be generated in `.png` format.

+In svg mode the "download image" link in options bar will download a `.svg` file.

+For easy pasting of diagrams to chat tools and similar, it is also a possibility to switch to `.png` mode and right-click and "copy image".
+This will be the browsers default right-click menu.

 ## How nodes are displayed
 The text in specobjects is often written with various docbook/xml markup. `Graphviz` cannot render this markup, and readability of the requirement suffers from the markup.
 Therefore heuristics are applied to remove the markup and implement simple versions of list rendering.
-There is no attempt to reflow text, except from breaking up lines longer than a 100 characters.
+There is no attempt to reflow text, except from breaking up lines longer than a 110 characters.

-## colors
+## Colors and doctypes
 Each doctype is assigned its own color.
 It is possible to load a color scheme, which is a simple JSON map from doctype name to hex RGB string("#RRGGBB").
-Visual ReqM2 will generate new unique colors for new doctypes.
+Visual ReqM2 will generate pseudo-random unique colors for new doctypes.

 The resulting palette can be downloaded, possibly modified, and uploaded.
 Visual ReqM2 stores the palette as a web storage in the browser, for persistence.